 |Nature of the conduct by the regulated person||Nature score|

-|Harm or risk of harm||Impact score|
+|Impact of harm or risk of harm||Impact score|

-Step 1(b) - arriving at a broad penalty bracket for the matter
+Step 1(b) arriving at a broad penalty bracket for the matter

 The decision maker will now have a score for both the "nature" of the conduct and also its "impact" or potential impact.
 The decision maker should add these scores together to arrive at an overall band for the seriousness of the matter and a broad penalty bracket using the table below.